Sinzo Aanza is a Congolese artist whose work focuses on the radicality of fiction.

 Kai Friese is a journalist and magazine editor.
 He lives in New Delhi.

-Gomo is the author of A fine Madness and a former Alouette helicopter gunner in Zimbabwe’s Airforce.
+Mashingaidze Gomo is the author of A Fine Madness and a former Alouette helicopter gunner in Zimbabwe’s Airforce.
 In 2007, he retired from the Airforce to pursue a life in the arts.

-Writer, playwright and critic based in Cape Town.
-She is Associate Editor of Chimurenga.
+Stacy Hardy is a writer, playwright and critic based in Cape Town.
+She is associate editor of Chimurenga.

-Jacobs is the founder of the blog “Africa si a Country”.
+Sean Jacobs is the founder of the blog “Africa Is a Country”.
 As freelance journalist, he regularly contributes to the Nation, Mail & Guardian, Africa Confidential and other publications.
 He co-authored Thabo Mbeki’s World with Richard Garland.
 He is a contributing editor of Chimurenga.

 Julian Jonker is a writer and cultural producer living in Cape Town.
 He is also a member of the Fong Kong Bantu Sound System, a DJ collective, and performs appropriationist sound as liberation chabalala.

-Kahora is the managing Editor of Kwani?
-His short story ‘Treadmill Love’ was highly commended by the 2007 Caine Prize judges.
-He has recently edited Kenya Burning, a visual narrative of the Kenya post-elections crisis published by the GoDown Arts Centre and Kwani Trust in March 2009.
+Billy Kahora was the managing Editor of Kwani?
+He has also edited Kenya Burning, a visual narrative of the Kenya post-elections crisis published by the GoDown Arts Centre and Kwani Trust in March 2009.
 His book The True Story of David Munyakei, on Kenya’s biggest whistleblower, was released by Kwani Trust in July 2009.
-He is a work on a novel.

-Kantai is one of Kenya leading investigative journalists, currently based at Africa Report.
+Parsalelo Kantai is one of Kenya’s leading investigative journalists, currently based at Africa Report.
 His fiction writing has been published in several journals, including Kwani? and Chimurenga.
-His short story “Comrade Lemma and the Black Jerusalem Boys Band” was shortlisted for the Caine Prize for African Writing.

 Keleketla!
 Library is an inter-disciplinary, independent library and media arts project.
 It was established in 2008 to create access to the use of arts and media strategies as alternative education models and tools.

-Kerbaj was born in 1975 in Beirut and lived there since.
+Mazen Kerbaj was born in 1975 in Beirut and lived there since.
 His main activities are comics, painting and music.
-After a lot of works for different publishers and magazines, it is in March 2000 that he releases some of his more personal works in his Journal 1999 (a daily in comics’ format).
-He self-published eight other books and many short stories since.
+He released some of his more personal works in his Journal 1999 (a daily in comics’ format).

-Kouelany is one of Congo’s most acclaimed writers and artists.
-She was born in 1965 in Brazzaville, where. she lives and works as a writer and stage designer and visual artist.
+Bill Kouèlany is one of Congo’s most acclaimed writers and artists.
+She was born in 1965 in Brazzaville, where she lives and works as a writer, stage designer and visual artist.

 Simon Kuper won the William Hill Sports Book of the Year in 1994 with his book Football Against the Enemy.
 He is also the author of Ajax, The Dutch, the War: Football in Europe during the Second World War.
 He has written for the Observer and Guardian, and is currently a columnist for the Financial Times.